pieroblunda/technical-debt-cli/readme.md

 # Technical debit cli

-Print your ToDo list in the terminal in order to manage them better according to Agile. `Technical debit cli` looks for [_language-todo_](https://atom.io/packages/language-todo) comments in your code and prints them.
+Print your ToDo list in the terminal in order to manage them better according to Agile. `todo-cli` looks for [_language-todo_](https://atom.io/packages/language-todo) comments in your code and prints them.

 **Why?** Read (this article)[pieroblunda.io/todo-rule] to get more information.